-“I’m thinking of selling my business in the next five years” is something I hear regularly these days.
-Studies from the Canadian Federation of Independent Business (CFIB), the Canadian chartered banks, accounting firms and think tanks over the last decade have all pointed out that Canada’s small business sector is on the cusp of a great transition in ownership.
-As the baby boomers move into their 60s they want to shift gears, and many hope that they’ll be able to cash out of the businesses they’ve built over their lifetimes.
+The Canadian Federation of Independent Business (CFIB), Canadian banks, accounting firms and think tanks have all pointed out that Canada’s privately held businesses are on the cusp of a great transition in ownership.
+As the baby boomers move into their 60s and 70s, they are shifting gears and finding new adventures.
+Many of these business owners are looking for exits from the companies they founded.

-There are three ways that a B2B company’s marketing can increase its value and chances of a sale:
+There are three ways that marketing increases the value of a business-to-business (B2B) company, the price that it can be sold for, and the overall chances of a sale:

-1. Increase revenues.
-For decades, marketing wasn’t relevant except for the largest B2B companies.
+For decades, marketing wasn’t relevant in B2B except for the largest companies.
 But now even the smallest B2B companies need to devise strategies to ensure they’re known in the marketplace.
 Twenty years ago, this happened through trade shows.
-Now, it’s happening online.
+Now, it happens online.
 B2B companies without effective online marketing lose out on countless opportunities to present their solutions to potential buyers.
 Those B2B companies who market their products and services effectively get more sales leads and revenues, which in turn results in a higher selling price for the company.

 Marketing a business for sale and improving a business’s marketing both take time—that’s the only drawback.
 If you’ve decided you want to sell your company, be aware that the process of selling your business can take years.
 By improving your marketing, you can shorten that time horizon, and secure the price you seek.

 Find us on social: